 We finished our dining room recently, and hands down my favorite part of the room is these large framed engineering prints.
 They are SO inexpensive, but make such a huge impact in the room.
 So I thought I would share how I did these for roughly $25 per frame – photo and frame included!

 Large Framed Engineering Prints

-Also – I know that some would say that you shouldn’t have family photos in your formal dining room, but for me I don’t really care and have done it anyway!
+Also – I know that some would say that you shouldn’t have family photos in your formal dining room, but this is my house and this is what makes me happy.
 I love the way it looks and thats all that matters.

 Since doing this – it has gotten super popular and I see it all the time, WHICH I LOVE!!
 Be sure to tag me @arinsolange on Instagram so I can see what you all do!

 You need to first pick your frame.
-I went with this one from IKEA for $20. (ours is 24×35)
+I went with this one from IKEA for $20.
+The frame we chose is 24×35 for reference.

 Then choose your photos.
 You need to use high-resolution photos.
 So unless you have a camera that takes those, plan to use photos from a professional shoot.
 This is a really important step because if you don’t do a high resolution photo your pictures will be really grainy.

 Order engineering prints.
 I ordered mine from Staples online for roughly $4.
-Engineering prints are on paper and not necessarily photo quality (in fact you will get a warning not to order photos when you’re ordering – be a rebel. do it anyway).
+Engineering prints are on paper and not necessarily photo quality (in fact you will get a warning not to order photos when you’re ordering but be a rebel and do it anyways).

 I have heard some feedback that sometimes they wont let you order these, and other times they will.
 I am about to order all 4 of our kids pictures again, so yet again I will report back on the end outcome!

 Note: I believe they don’t offer the exact sizes of many frames.
 If you choose a photo with a good amount of negative space you will be fine to trim the photos!